 When Can I Sign Up for a Medigap Plan?

-You can sign up for a Medigap plan during your six-month Medigap Open Enrollment Period.
+You can sign up for a Medigap plan during your six-month Medigap Initial Enrollment Period.
 This period starts on the first day your Medicare Part B is active.
 Technically, this six months window is 180-days, which may be less than six full calendar months.
+You can calculate your enrollment period here.

 It should be noted that there is no federal mandate requiring states to offer Medicare supplement insurance to those eligible for Medicare but under the age of 65.
 If you are in this situation, check with your state insurance department or an independent Medicare broker.